 Sustainable procurement

-As a Procurement Department we have a purchasing power of around EUR 700 million per year in Belgium and more than EUR 2bn globally.
-That means we have the opportunity and responsibility to consciously look for and provide sustainable solutions as we buy everything from vans, trucks and bikes to ICT network and devices, buildings and energy to consultancy and HR services.
+Within Procurement we have a purchasing power of around EUR 700 million per year in Belgium and more than EUR 2 billion globally.
+That means we have the opportunity and responsibility to consciously look for and provide sustainable solutions as we buy everything from vans, trucks, packaging to ICT, buildings and energy to consultancy and HR services.

 “Driving sustainability throughout our supply chain is key to bring added value.”